 Lat 2° 34' 46S Long 150° 48' 29E Kavieng Airfield is located at Kavieng on the North Cape of New Ireland.
-Also known as "Kawieng Airfield" and today as "Kavieng Airport".
+Also known as "Kawieng Airfield".
+Today known as "Kavieng Airport".
 Prewar and during the Pacific War located in the Territory of New Guinea.
 Today located in Kavieng Urban LLG of Kavieng District in New Ireland Province in Papua New Guinea (PNG).

 During 1942 the Australian administration built a single runway at this location.